Background and Mission

 Maria Hughes first knew that she wanted to practice employment law when she was only a year or two out of law school.
 A family member had been demoted based upon his age, and he needed Maria to represent him.
 The experience greatly affected Maria, and it made her realize how important the workplace is in our lives.

-Since that time, Maria has represented clients in various workplace disputes including, among others, disputes that arise from discrimination, retaliation, harassment, wage violations, Family Medical Leave Act violations, and reasonable accommodation.
+Since that time, Maria has represented clients in various workplace disputes including, among others, disputes that arise from discrimination, retaliation, harassment, wage violations, Family Medical Leave Act violations, wrongful discharge, and reasonable accommodation.

 Because she has represented employers in some instances and employees in other instances, Maria believes that she has gained a well-rounded legal perspective that allows her to anticipate the arguments of the opposing party and represent her clients more effectively.